 Michelangelo could have refused the ceiling and remained the greatest sculptor in Europe.
 His reputation would have survived.
 But he would have become a master of a single domain at a moment when the world was expanding beyond it — a man whose excellence was real but whose relevance was narrowing.

-The professionals who sit out this transition will not lose their titles.
+The leaders who stay outside of this transition will not lose their titles.
 They will not be fired, at least not immediately.
 But they will notice, gradually, that the people they used to outperform are now outperforming them.
 That younger colleagues are accomplishing what used to take days in a few hours, and they're left behind.

 The ceiling is there.